Aissac/radiant-stereotype-extension/README.md

 About
 ---

 An extension by [Aissac][aissac] that adds templating support to [Radiant CMS][radiant].
-With this extension, creating a new page becomes a lot easier, because you're able to set some attributes of the new page, like the page parts (along with filters), layout, page type.

 Features
 ---

-* Provides the ability to create standardized new pages
+* Define named templates (stereotypes) for Pages;
+* Templates are assigned per-parent Page, making all children have the defined 'stereotype' by their parent;
-* You can control the new page's parts, filters, layout and page type
+* You can specify the new page's parts, filters, layout and page type.

 Instalation
 ---

 Stereotype Extension has one dependency, the [Radiant Custom Fields Extension][rcfe].

-    git submodule add ....... github repository
+    git submodule add git://github.com/Aissac/radiant-custom-fields-extension.git vendor/extensions/custom_fields

 Because Stereotype Extension keeps the settings in the `Radiant::Config` table it is highly recommended to install the [Settings Extension][rse]